FrancisCrickInstitute/ActiveUnetSegmentation/README.md

 That should install two new packagse in the venv, the unet library and urwid.

+## Testing

+In the bootstrap folder are two scripts, one has all of the necessary commands to create the cerberus model.
+A unet with 3 outputs at a specified resolution (the depth).

+You will need to create training data to do the training.
+That can be done using our (active contours fiji plugin)[https://franciscrickinstitute.github.io/dm3d-pages/#generate-labels]

 ## Data

 The data requires a paired set of images.
 An input image and an output image.